Schmidt & Schmidt offers the legalization of documents from South Korea by apostille.

 - Trade register excerpts

-- Further notarial documents (authorizations, last will, declarations)
+- Further notarized documents (authorizations, last will, declarations)

 Requirements for the documents:

-If you want to bring company information before the court, it needs to be legalised as well.
-We are therefore offering extracts from the commercial register of South Korea including apostille and translation.
+Should you require company information for use in court, it needs to be legalized as well.
+We can therefore provide you with extracts from the commercial register of South Korea including the apostille certification and translation into the language of the document's state of destination.

 Courier services are charged and invoiced separately according to the courier service’s rates.